-In October 2010, France enacted a law banning the wearing of a full-face veil in any public space.
-The law is intended to regulate the burqa and niqab, and it imposes a fine and/or mandatory “citizenship training” for anyone found wearing a full-face veil in public.
+In October 2010, France enacted a law banning the wearing of any clothing which fully covers the face in any public space.
+In effect the law is intended to regulate the burqa and niqab.
+In particular the law was intended to protect “women’s freedom and dignity”, affirm “gender equality”, ensure “public safety” and deter “the practice of the full-face veil.”
+The law imposes a fine and/or mandatory “citizenship training” for anyone found wearing a full-face veil in public.
 France enacted the law despite the fact that the number of women wearing a full-face veil is exceedingly small.
 The French government estimates that 1,900 women wear the veil in France and some estimates place the number as low as 400.

 On October 11, 2010, France enacted a law prohibiting the concealment of the face in public space, save in places of worship.
-The law came into effect on April 11, 2011, after a six-month period of “education” to explain to women already wearing full-face veils the consequences of their continuing to do so.
+The law came into effect on April 11, 2011, after a six-month transition period of “education," mainly to explain to women already wearing full-face veils the consequences of their continuing to do so.